A message from our CEO

 Art helps build healthy communities and we engage thousands of our neighbors with two distinct arts programs: The Creative Center, which brings art’s healing power into healthcare settings; and The Performance Project, which fosters collaboration between professional artists and low-income New Yorkers.

-350+ low-income, adult immigrants in NYC participate in our comprehensive 10-month English and civic education program annually — building language and systems literacy skills to navigate life in our complex city, support their families, and achieve their goals.
+Nearly 500 low-income adult immigrants in NYC participate in our comprehensive 10-month English and civic education program annually —building language and systems literacy skills to navigate life in our complex city, support their families, and achieve their goals.

 our financials